 In covering EMEA, we focus on the work being completed by firms, individuals, and in-house teams across different practice areas and we shortlist them within focused categories:

-Firm awards – These awards look to recognise the accomplishments of firms in various practice areas, looking at the cases and/or transactions completed from all lawyers in the firm that have worked on behalf of the life sciences industry in the previous calendar year.
+Practice area awards – These awards look to recognise the accomplishments of firms in various practice areas, looking at the cases and/or transactions completed from all lawyers in the firm that have worked on behalf of the life sciences industry in the previous calendar year.

 Rising stars awards – These awards look to recognise the accomplishments of up coming leading lawyers for their work in more open practice area categories that had been completed in the previous calendar year.
+A rising star is a senior associate or of counsel-level lawyer.
+Suitable candidates must have under 15 years of professional experience, be under 40 years old and be taking on duties that would usually be expected from partner level lawyers.

 In-house awards – These awards look to recognise the accomplishments of inhouse legal teams and General counsels that operate on behalf of companies, that make up the life sciences industry, from work they completed in the previous calendar year.